rkdud007/blog/content/blog/crypto.md

 +++
-title = "crypto and quarter life crisis" date = "2025-12-16T01:17:44-04:00" tags = ["life" ]
-draft = false
+title = "crypto is in quarter life crisis and so do I" date = "2025-12-16T01:17:44-04:00" tags = ["life" ] draft = false
 +++

 Since 2022, crypto has been my obsession and has been a huge part of my identity.
 I’ve built a career, friendship, community, and lifestyle around.
-However, from 2025, this old crypto(tldr, niche weirld but interesting hacker, dev, researcher group along with token traders) that I’ve been known for is disappearing, not necessarily a bad thing, let's say, rather a natural maturation.
-Oh well, I'm also hitting 25 in 3 months, and maybe it's time to think about some life.
-Yes, so the title is crypto and [quarter life crisis](https://en.wikipedia.org/wiki/Quarter-life_crisis).
+However, from 2025, this old and immature crypto(tldr, niche weirld but interesting hacker, dev, researcher group along with token traders) is disappearing it's not necessarily a bad thing.
+It causes confusion, but I'd like to view more on part of being mature.
+Well, I'm hitting 25 in 3 months, and maybe it's time to think about some life.
+Yes, so this post is about crypto and myself are both hitting [quarter life crisis](https://en.wikipedia.org/wiki/Quarter-life_crisis)

 I’ve already written a metaphorical summary of this in a [previous post](https://www.piapark.me/happy-birthday/), if you haven't.